-We have established a valuation allowance for deferred tax assets at December 31, 2004 and 2003, due to the uncertainty of realizing these assets in the future.
-No federal or state income tax payments were made during the years ended December 31, 2004, 2003, and 2002.
+We have established a valuation allowance for deferred tax assets at December 31, 2005 and 2004, due to the uncertainty of realizing these assets in the future.
+Federal income tax payments of \$15,000, \$-0-, and \$-0- were made during the years ended December 31, 2005, 2004, and 2003, respectively.
+There were no state income taxes payments made during the years ended December 31, 2005, 2004, and 2003.

-9. STOCK OPTION PLAN
+10. STOCK OPTION PLAN

 Our 2000 Stock Incentive Plan (2000 Plan) and 1994 Employee Stock Option Plan (1994 Plan) (the 2000 Plan and the 1994 Plan are collectively referred to as "the Plan") authorize the grant of options or other forms of stock-based compensation to employees, officers, directors, and others and such grants must be approved by the Compensation Committee of the Board of Directors.
 The terms of both plans are substantially similar.
 Options granted under the Plan have terms of no more than ten years with certain restrictions.
 The Plan allows the Board of Directors to determine the vesting period of each grant.
 The vesting period of the options granted ranges from immediate vesting (generally associated with professional consulting boards and directors' options), to annual vesting over four years, beginning one year after the grant date (generally for employee and officer options).
 In connection with the 2000 Plan, 5,000,000 shares have been reserved for issuance, bringing the total shares reserved for issuance through the Plan to 9,000,000 shares.
 During 2002, the 1994 Plan was amended to exclude forfeited shares from shares available for future grants.
-This amendment reduced the number of shares available for future grants by 1,934,750 through December 31, 2004.
+This amendment reduced the number of shares available for future grants by 1,977,482 through December 31, 2005.